 Flying by Feel

-But, one of the members of my club reported how he had been flying 'over the top' (of clouds), as is permitted in the USA without an instrument rating.
+But, one of the members of my club reported how he had been flying 'over the top', as is permitted in the USA without an instrument rating.
 He was getting dangerously low on fuel, with solid clouds under him as far as he could see.
 He had to be rescued by a Hercules, who led him down through the clouds to safety.
-On the principle of learning one more thing than you think you will need, I immediately got a night rating, which covers keeping control of your bird on instruments in the air, including in clouds.
+On the principle of learning one more thing than you think you will ever need, I got a night rating, which covers keeping control of your bird on instruments in the air, including in clouds.

 Then, flying a shared Cessna, I experienced a total Nav/Com/ADF failure.
-I was VFR, so was in no difficulty, landed at a NORDO strip and got the offending power supply fixed.
-But I asked myself, what if I were in the clag (clouds) when that happened?
-A session with my instrument instructor followed, learning how to use the compass at the top of the windshield for stability in direction (step on the wire), keeping airspeed in the middle of maneuvering range with elevator, and keeping the aircraft level by 'seat of the pants': no sliding on the seat.
+I was VFR so was in no difficulty, landed at a NORDO strip and got the offending power supply fixed.
+But I asked myself, what if I were in the clag when that happened?
+A session with my instrument instructor followed, learning how to use the compass at the top of the windshield for stability in direction (step on the wire), keeping airspeed (indicator powered by a pitot tube) in the middle of maneuvering range with elevator, and keeping the aircraft level by 'seat of the pants': no sliding side to side.

 With a fellow pilot in the right seat of a 172, I practiced feeling the air the same way, with eyes shut to concentrate.
 When the airspeed got too high the sound in the cockpit took on a sharper edge, when too slow it sounded dull.
 When the bird started to bank, tilting my head to one side then the other revealed that it sounded higher on one side than the other; tilting the ailerons to the low side levelled the plane.
 After enough practice, I could fly with eyes shut for as long as I wanted and maintain stable control.